Orlando Arcia Preview, Player Props: Braves vs. Giants

-Orlando Arcia -- with an on-base percentage of .190 in his past 10 games, 147 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Alex Cobb on the hill, on August 18 at 7:20 PM ET.
+On Saturday, Orlando Arcia (.190 on-base percentage in past 10 games, 146 points below season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 7:20 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Yankees.
+In his previous game he had a hitless showing (0-for-3) against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants